drigberg/NeonOrbDestroyer/README.md

 ### Player

+- no enemy collisions when invincible
+- stuck-on-corner bug
 - regular attack only casts forwards and up
 - attack still casts everywhere while spinning, but not as far
 - can be damaged if hit from behind while attacking forwards